 Like endosseous implants, once placed, subperiosteal implants integrate fully with the jawbone as the jawbone grows around and over the implant framework.
 This means subperiosteal implants can last just as long as single endosseous implants.

-The real question is one of initial success of the titanium framework.
+The real question is one of the initial success of the titanium framework.
 With inexperienced dentists, there can be a higher failure rate with subperiosteal implants both on the jawbone and with the gum tissue healing above.
-But thanks to Dr. Jirik’s training, expertise, and experience with all types of implant procedures, he has had good success with subperiosteal implants.
-Once they are successfully integrated onto the jawbone and the gum tissue has fully healed, these implants can last the remainder of the patient’s life.
+But thanks to Dr. Jirik's training, expertise, and experience with all types of implant procedures, he has had good success with subperiosteal implants.
+Once they are successfully integrated into the jawbone and the gum tissue has fully healed, these implants can last the remainder of the patient's life.
 The prosthetic attached to the implant may need to be replaced, but not the implant itself.

 If you're considering subperiosteal implants in Cabot, AR, click here to schedule a consult with Dr. Jirik.